since March 18, 2011

 The composition of the Board of L’Oréal, the rules it applies to its work, its modus operandi, and the work that it has carried out in the year, evaluated on an annual basis by the Directors, as well as the decisions made, are dealt within this section.
 The Board wishes to point out that it carries out its work on a collective basis, in accordance with ethical principles and in compliance with the legal provisions, regulations and recommendations.

-At July 15, 2014, the Board of Directors of L’Oréal comprises 15 members: the Chairman and Chief Executive Officer, five Directors appointed from the majority shareholders, three of whom are appointed by the Bettencourt Meyers Family and two from Nestlé (the two Vice-Chairmen of the Board being chosen from among these members), independent directors: Mrs Belén Garijo, Mrs Virgine Morgon, Mrs Annette Roux, Mr. Charles-Henri Filippi, Mr. Xavier Fontanet, Mr. Bernard Kasriel and Mr. Louis Schweitzer, and two employee members: Georges Liarokapis and Ana Sofia Amaral.
+At April 22, 2015, the Board of Directors of L’Oréal comprises 15 members: the Chairman and Chief Executive Officer, five Directors appointed by the main shareholders, three of whom are from the Bettencourt Meyers family and two appointed by Nestlé (the two Vice-Chairmen of the Board being chosen from among these members), seven independent directors: Mrs Sophie Bellon, Mrs Belén Garijo, Mrs Virgine Morgon, Mr. Charles-Henri Filippi, Mr. Xavier Fontanet, Mr. Bernard Kasriel and Mr. Louis Schweitzer, and two employee members: Georges Liarokapis and Ana Sofia Amaral.

-One member elected by the Central Works Council, Thierry Magontier, also attends the Board Meetings and has a consultative vote.
+An elected representative of the Central Works Council of L'Oréal, Mr. Thierry Magontier, also attends the Board Meetings, with an advisory vote.

 L’Oréal’s Directors come from different backgrounds, they complement one another due to their different professional experience, their skills and their nationalities.
 They have good knowledge of the Company.
 The Directors are present, active and closely involved.
 These are all assets which contribute to the quality of the Board’s deliberations in the context of the decisions that the Board is called on to make.